dmg0345/dmg0345/readme.rst

 My name is Diego, I am a senior embedded software engineer from Spain.
 My main languages are C/C++ and Python, and I also use PowerShell for scripting and automation.
 I also have a deep interest in CI/CD and automation and have experience building testing frameworks in highly regulated environments.
-For more details, check my LinkedIn.
+For more details, check my `LinkedIn <www.linkedin.com/in/dmgfm>`_.

 I have more than a decade of experience in locations such as Cambridge in the United Kingdom or Barcelona in Spain, and I have contributed to bring to market profitable products such as HP 3D printers, IAR Systems Hardware Security